 \subsection{Numerical loss of orthogonality}

-In this section, we examine the numerical results from two set of experiments from the viewpoint of the loss of orthogonality.
-The purpose is highlighting the similarities with the classical matrix orthogonalization methods.
-In particular, we investigate the loss of orthogonality $\norm{\I_k - \mat{Q}_k^\top \mat{Q}_k}_2$, where the $(i,j)$ element of $\mat{Q}_k^\top \mat{Q}_k$ is computed by the scalar product of the $i$-th and $j$-th TT-vector of the orthogonal basis, i.e.,
+This section examines the numerical results of two sets of experiments from the perspective of the loss of orthogonality.
+The purpose is to highlight the similarities with the classical matrix orthogonalization methods.
+Specifically, we investigate the loss of orthogonality $\norm{\I_k - \mat{Q}_k^\top \mat{Q}_k}_2$, where the $(i,j)$ element of $\mat{Q}_k^\top \mat{Q}_k$ is computed by the inner product of the $i$-th and $j$-th TT-vector of the orthogonal basis, i.e.,